 Figure 4.
 1 - Current US Telephony PSTN Interconnect Model

-The end office switches within the LATA are known as Class 5 (C5) switches.
-Within the LATA, Class 5 switches interconnect through tandem switches or through direct connections.
-Class 5 switches connect directly to customer premises equipment such as telephones and FAX machines, and provide local telephony services to this equipment.
+The end office switches may be supporting wireline, wireless, and/or cable services.
+The will interconnect through tandem switches or through direct connections.

-Interconnectivity between LATAs is provided by inter-exchange carrier networks.
-These networks are comprised of Class 4 (C4) switches that provide interconnect services between other Class 4, Class 5, and tandem switches.
-An inter-exchange carrier’s class 4 switch may connect to an access tandem and/or directly to the class 5 switches within a LATA.
+Interconnectivity between LATAs is provided by transit carrier networks.
+These networks are comprised of Class 4 (C4) switches that provide interconnect services between other Class 4, tandem switches, and access carrier networks.
+An inter-exchange carrier’s class 4 switch may connect to an access tandem and/or directly to the access switches within a LATA.

 VoIP Interconnection Basic Configuration